shellywanamaker/shellywanamaker.github.io/_posts/2018-02-20-Qubit-results-DIA.md

 2. There wasn't any RNA in the sample that was "out of range".

 I think the only way to tell whether there was RNA or not would be to do it again, but with more µL of sample.

+## DIA Analysis

+The .blib file from the original attempt at analyzing the 2015 Oysterseed data used all the files, so I am ready to get into Skyline again!
+I will continue tomorrow starting from [Step 4](https://github.com/RobertsLab/resources/blob/master/protocols/DIA-data-Analyses.md#step-4-add-files-to-skyline).

+This evening, I'm working on my proposal for FISH 521, due this week.